 By staggering the insights you receive over different intervals of time, you avoid micromanaging your team daily.

-And if there are any performance problems, this allows you to observe, take note of and address them over time without looking like you’re breathing down their necks.
+And if there are any performance problems, this allows you to observe.
+You can simply take note of and address them over time without looking like you’re breathing down their necks.

-Staggering the reports also forces you to schedule time in between checking in on your team, so you can dedicate that time to other aspects of your role.
+Staggering the reports also forces you to schedule time in between checking in on your team.
+It helps you to dedicate that time to other aspects of your role.

 Getting started: The Kylas Growth Engine creates automated visual, interactive reports that give you one-click access to lead or sales data, complete with filters for you to find the information you need.

 3. Use The Sales CRM to Create Repetition